Curriculum3.jpg

 CD 3407 Emergency Care for Chiropractic Practice

-CD 3408 Chiropractic Practice: Special Populations: Paediatric Patient
+CD 3408 Chiropractic Practice: Paediatric Patient

 The diagnosis and management of selected conditions affecting infants and preschool children are presented, including disorders of birth, child development, the neuromusculoskeletal system, orthopaedics, infectious diseases and common malignancies.
 Distinguishing between those conditions that require referral and those that are amenable to chiropractic care is emphasized.
 Special emphasis is placed on prevention and correction of structural problems.

-CD 3409 Chiropractic Practice: Special Populations: Female Patient
+CD 3409 Chiropractic Practice: Female Patient

 Conditions of the female reproductive system and standard diagnostic gynaecologic procedures are discussed.
 Emphasis is placed on the differential diagnosis of functional and organic causes of gynaecologic signs and symptoms, and on the treatment of those gynaecological conditions amenable to chiropractic care.
 Prenatal care, childbirth and postpartum care are discussed with an emphasis on chiropractic management.

-CD 3410 Chiropractic Practice: Special Populations: Older Patient
+CD 3410 Chiropractic Practice: Older Patient

 Conditions affecting older persons are introduced including the "I"s of geriatric care (intellectual impairment, immobility, instability, iatrogenic drug reactions, incontinence and social isolation).
 History taking, diagnostic procedures and therapeutic interventions for chiropractic care of the older patient are presented.
 The importance of an interdisciplinary approach and healthful lifestyle strategies that culminate in healthy aging are emphasized.